shailendrabhandari/GHZ-game/README.md

 # GHZ-game
 The GHZ-game is a fun game where three or more players can play together and to always win this game quantum strategy is needed.
 The details of this game is explained in brief in the jupyter [Notebook](https://github.com/shailendrabhandari/GHZ-game/blob/main/GHZ-Game.ipynb).
+Also, the details elaboration of classical and quantum mechanical concept of the game can be found in the attached [Project repot]().